3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/intro-to-javaScript.md

 **EXERCISE**: Take 3 minutes to look at the [Math documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) and pick a function to quickly explain to the class.
 We'll popcorn around the room each person will get 30 seconds to explain what their function is/does.
 Don't worry if you chose the same one as someone else.
 Repetition leads to retention!

 1. Go to the [Math documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math)
-2. Pick out a Math method that we didn’t cover
+2. Pick out a Math method that we didn’t cover.
 3. Come back and share!

 <br />